ahmadbhanvadiya-dot/Smartcommute-web/README.md

 # 🚍 SmartCommute AI

 SmartCommute AI is an intelligent transportation platform designed for **commuters and logistics operations**.
-It combines real transportation data, geospatial search, route optimization, and logistics intelligence in one platform.
+It combines real transportation data, geospatial search, route optimization, and logistics intelligence in one platform reducing the **pressure on a transport network** and **logistics infrastructure**.

 ## ✨ Features